Brauckhoff/biopixR/joss/paper.md

 The `biopixR` package in R is intended for analyzing bioimage data, with a specific focus on the analysis and characterization of bead microparticles.
 The package provides tools for image preprocessing, segmentation, feature extraction, and visualization.
-It supports automation for high-throughput analysis, utilizing algorithms to identify spherical objects, extract their features, and implement interactive tools for threshold and smoothing factor selection.
+It supports automation for medium-throughput analysis, utilizing algorithms to identify spherical objects, extract their features, and implement interactive tools for threshold and smoothing factor selection.
 Furthermore, it offers features for removing clumped or closely